-Many carpooling apps do exist, but one of the major problems is that there is no preferred app, or an app that is sponsored and promoted by SFUSD or other school districts.
+Many carpooling apps do exist, but according to the stakeholder group, one of the major problems is that there is no preferred app, or an app that is sponsored and promoted by SFUSD or other school districts.
 With so many apps, each one has difficulty reaching a critical mass needed to ensure success.
 If one app is sponsored or selected, and then promoted appropriately, perhaps enough parents would be willing to try it.
 If enrollment is insufficient, parents will be unable to find carpool matches.
 Some previous efforts to promote carpooling among parents of schoolchildren had limited success, like SFE's School Pool, so this effort would need to be approached carefully to ensure a different result.

 San Francisco already has a relationship with Google/Waze, and they have a carpooling app.
 A private/public partnership could be created to try to test this app and sustain a large user base for various schools.
+Additional research is needed to determine factors that have led to the success or failure of carpooling apps.